yutaokkots/yutaokkots/README.md

 </p>

 - Software Engineering graduate (General Assembly bootcamp)
-    - with professional design, and product experience, and
+    - with professional design and product experience, and
     - with formal research experience.
 - Enthusiastic about the opportunity to collaborate, and be a part of interesting teams.
     - <a href="https://www.yutaokkotsu.com/"><img src="./icons/y-square-white.svg" height="20">  <ins>Software portfolio</ins>.</a>